themaxhero/RPG-Maker-VX-Ace-Scripts/README.md

 # Terms of use
 Whenever you use any of this scripts you are allowing with:
- - Put Marcelo "maxhero" Amancio on the credits of your game.
+ - to put `Marcelo "maxhero" Amancio` on the credits of your game.